 Q I've noticed that one of our customers keeps making mildly sexual comments that seem to make one of my colleagues uncomfortable.
-If that colleague never makes a complaint to the company, is there anything I can do?
+If that colleague anything I can do?
 Do we have to accept the behavior to maintain the customer relationship?
 A Even if an apparent target of the behavior does not make a complaint, he or she still may be uncomfortable.
 You should talk to Human Resources.
-While Thomson Reuters is always mindful of customer relationships, we never want our employees to be in an uncomfortable work environment.
+While Thomson Reuters is always mindful of customer relationship, we never want our employes to be in an uncomfortable work environment.
 The company will take appropriate steps to address the behavior.